ONSgeo/geospatial-training/_docs/make_a_good_map.md

 Graduated and Proportional Symbol maps are a good alternative to choropleths for visualising quantities or raw counts.
 These maps represent the data through a series of differently sized circles, which vary in sized based on the underlying data.
 While graduated and proportional symbol maps look very similar, the method used for calculating the circle size differs between the two map styles.

 Graduated symbol maps divide the underlying data into classes, just like a choropleth does; each class is assigned to a circular symbol of a specific size which represents the class.
-Graduated symbol maps provide a clear indication of which sized circle relates to which data value and so, can be easier to interpret than proportoinal symbol maps.
+Graduated symbol maps provide a clear indication of which sized circle relates to which data value and so, can be easier to interpret than proportional symbol maps.
 Below is an example of a graduated symbol map.

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/graduated_symbol.png?raw=true" width="80%" alt="A graduated symbol map of burglary rates in London MSOAs">